16032022/DeepLearningAI_Code_Agents_HuggingFace_smolagents/SETUP.md

 pip install openai
 ```

-The openai library needs to be configured with your account's secret key, which is available on the website.
+The openai library needs to be configured with your account's secret key, which is available on [OpenAI](https://platform.openai.com/account/api-keys).

 You can either set it as the `OPENAI_API_KEY` environment variable before using the library: